Half of employers anticipate shortages of IT professionals

 Mid-level IT security professionals with strong technical abilities, commercial acumen and the ability to work with key stakeholders are particularly in demand from financial services firms.

-Bennett continued, “new regulations scheduled to be implemented in 2018 are creating high demand for IT specialists among employers as they look to review and overhaul their security systems and strategies.”
+Chambers continued, “new regulations scheduled to be implemented in 2018 are creating high demand for IT specialists among employers as they look to review and overhaul their security systems and strategies.”

 How can employers retain staff and avoid talent shortages?
 Download a copy of our whitepaper.